 The fire triangle consists of the most basic ingredients to create fire (heat, fuel, and oxygen).
 Taking the fire triangle a step further with the inclusion of confinement and dispersion, you now have the Dust Explosion Pentagon.
 The combination of these elements can be disastrous for a facility.
 By simply removing just one element from the dust explosion pentagon, you can reduce the risk of explosion.

 The amount of wheat or starch dust to create an explosion is about 30 grams per cubic meter.
 These concentrations can exist inside grain handling equipment and on bid decks or receiving pits without dust collection.

 As stated above, the goal of all facilities with hazardous locations is to reduce situations that house all the components to create an explosion present at the same time.
 Through proper facility design and protection techniques, explosions in hazardous locations can be prevented.
 Some of the common protection techniques include:

-Putting safety first is something we take serious at Knobelsdorff.
+Putting safety first is something we take seriously at Knobelsdorff.
 Working with a knowledgeable partner and taking the time to strategically plan and upgrade or new facility will save you in the long run.